factiverse/storybook-design-system/README.md

 To run these components locally, use

-View the component library in Storybook
+View the component library in Storybook:
 ```
 npm run storybook
 ```